 Will your business customers pay you more quickly if you offer new payment types?
 What about consumers?
 Will they spend more in your online store if you offer the latest payment trends in mobile payments, online payments, digital wallets, or other payment methods?

 When you track payment transactions with real-time data, you'll know whether alternative payment methods—from new payment gateways to American Express points—result in higher revenue.
+This insight helps you determine what payment type is the most efficient and profitable.

 2. Improve the customer experience

-Fast, easy payment systems are an important part of the customer journey—and equally important to customer satisfaction.
+For digital payments, fast, easy payment systems are an important part of the customer journey—and equally important to customer satisfaction.
 Payment analytics can give you a deeper understanding of transaction volume, checkout performance, and payment experience across all your payment channels.

 Do some card authorizations fail more often than others?
 Try making different payment buttons more prominent or leading with different payment platforms to drive a positive impact on sales through checkout optimization.